mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 formation admission, does not feed P1, and supplies no formation, candidate, consumption, proof or release credit.
 V.L1/V.L5 remain blocked on the exact release chain above.
-Parse-that's held S6 accepted-M2 96-name terminal/sequence CI-lows are 10.020× matched, 11.022×
+Parse-that's held S7 accepted-M2 96-name terminal/sequence/recovery CI-lows are 10.405× matched,
+11.285× raw-internal, 10.257× consumer-result, 20.569× late, 12.894× failure
-raw-internal and 10.263× consumer-result; the corresponding 753-name lows exceed 72×.
-The compiled `.result` surface remains pruned; the consumer owns its success envelope while parse provenance and deep-frozen recovery diagnostics are preserved.
-Recovery, recursion, unordered, CSS-leaf and live consumer planes remain open, so the producer edge remains **RED** and `NO RELEASE`.
-The unchanged production JSON point guard is green at +4.6% on the final isolated rerun but supplies no formal S or formation credit.
+and 39.532× diagnostic failure; every corresponding 753-name low exceeds 75×.
+The compiled `.result` surface remains pruned; immutable recovery entries and nested evidence are collected once into an O(1) run builder and the consumer seals only the outer list.
+Recursion, unordered, CSS-leaf, Value-owned stylesheet recovery and live-consumer planes remain open, so the producer edge remains **RED** and `NO RELEASE`.
+The unchanged production JSON point guard is green at +11.2% against its 15% guard on the final isolated rerun but supplies no formal S or formation credit.